MrSingh/notes/README.md

 These are my private notes on data and software engineering.
 This site is built using Hugo and deployed to GitHub pages at https://puneet.uk.

+* Additional Notes and Todo can be found in `notes.md`

 ## Summary

 All notes are either a Juypter Notebook or a Markdown file.
 The source files are in the ```content``` folder.
 The website is built and output to the ```docs``` folder.